 Our team addressed these challenges by developing a web crawler driven by advanced AI/ML models (Doc2Vec and Word2Vec) that analyze the context around keywords to extract only relevant information.
 This AI-first approach helped solve issues such as IP detection and captchas, while prioritizing crawled data by relevance.

-Trust as the Foundation for Long-Term Success
+Trust as the Foundation for Long-Term Success of Financial Institutions

-As AI and automation play a bigger role, concerns around transparency, accountability, and potential bias become increasingly acute.
+As AI and FinTech automation play a bigger role, concerns around transparency, accountability, and potential bias become increasingly acute.
 Customers expect reliability, fairness, and trustworthiness from their financial providers.
 On the other hand, regulators scrutinize whether these ML-based decisions comply fully with existing laws and data privacy requirements.
 All these pressing issues require companies to ensure their AI models operate ethically and without discrimination.

 To power this solution, our team managed an AWS-based infrastructure with Terraform and GitHub Actions, ensuring swift and repeatable deployments.
 We then developed a Python-based AI/ML service (using sentence transformers and LightGBM) for real-time product eligibility checks, deploying it on AWS ECS for flexible scaling.